ErdbeerbaerLP/CF-MR-Bot/README.md

 # Curseforge-Bot
-A discord bot, which informs users about new files of specific mods
+A discord bot, which informs users about new files of specific curse projects